 - Meanwhile, toast the sesame seeds in a dry frying pan over medium-low heat until golden, then leave to cool.

 - Once ready, take the pan out of the oven.
 Sprinkle over the toasted sesame seeds, then pick, roughly chop and scatter the parsley leaves on top.

 - Drizzle with extra virgin olive oil, then carve up and serve.

-For more tips and recipes follow us on social media, or find your nearest club for more information.
+Enjoy!
+For more tips and recipes follow us on social media, or find your nearest club for more info